python-gsoc/python-gsoc.github.io/2018/application2018.md

 Please get the latest version of this template from http://python-gsoc.org/

 # Sub-org name
 e.g. Dipy, MNE-Python.
-Projects without a valid sub-org will be rejected.
+Please include this in the title of your application in the system as well.  __Projects without a valid sub-org will be rejected.__

 # Student info
 * Name/Nicknames (e.g. on github, irc):